zigg/dotcom/content/2013/introducing-sham.md

 [presentation][5] on it at the [Grand Rapids Python Users Group][6], I started using it for [octothorpe][7], replacing some custom-built test doubles that recorded their behavior.
-Mock let me magically buid those instead, making for a cleaner test suite.
+Mock let me magically build those instead, making for a cleaner test suite.

 But the API makes me chafe.
 My chief beef is this: